The Nitty GrittyWalt Disney World (FL)

 Rider Switch Inconsistencies

-It’s worth mentioning that Rider Switch experiences can vary from ride to ride and time to time.
-Although the process most commonly works as described above, Disney makes operational changes for a variety of staffing and safety reasons, and so you might find sometimes that it varies from ride to ride and even day to day of your visit.
+It’s worth mentioning that Rider Switch experiences can vary from ride to ride and from time to time.
+Although the process most commonly works as described above, Disney makes operational changes for a variety of staffing and safety reasons, so you might occasionally find something different from ride to ride or even from day to day of your visit.
 Here are some of the more common variations that guests might experience.

-• Although Rider Switch passes are generally good through the end of the day, the second group may be asked to return at a specific time.
+- Although Rider Switch passes are often good through the end of the day, the second group may be asked to return at a specific time.

-• When checking in, the Cast Member at the entrance may not have the ability to help you with Rider Switch, and you may need to wait for other personnel to be available.
+- When checking in, the Cast Member at the entrance may not be able to help you with Rider Switch, and you may need to wait for other personnel to be available.

 Frequently Asked Questions About Rider Switch